 Payman Khalili-Tehrani, SC Solutions Inc.

-Petros Sideris, University of Colorado, Boulder
+Petros Sideris, Texas A&M University

 Performance-based design and assessment approaches are taking root in civil engineering, and are poised to replace the existing prescriptive methods.
 These advances have provided the impetus for the development, as well as more routine use, of high-fidelity computational simulation tools in all areas of civil engineering.
 Moreover, even in physical testing, high-fidelity simulations are increasingly being used to complement and enhance experiments, leading to novel hybrid testing protocols.